wissam-sib/muse-python-from-java/Readme.md

-# Deploying a python model as a service a calling it from Java
+# Deploying a python model as a service and calling it from a Java cde

-In this simple project, I deploy Muse (Multilingual Universal Sentence Encoder) as a service (transforming a sentence in any language into an embedding) in python using Flask and I request it from Java.
+In this small project, I deploy Muse (Multilingual Universal Sentence Encoder) as a service in python using Flask and I request it from Java.

+The python service transforms a sentence (16 languages) into an embedding (vector).

 ## Requirements